Airline chairman: Heather Cho will be resigning from all posts with the company

-Korean Air says Cho has resigned from some roles but is keeping VP title
+Korean Air said previously she had resigned from some roles but was keeping her VP title

 Cho ordered a plane back to the gate after a flight attendant served nuts in a bag

-A Korean Air executive has resigned from some of her duties after she ordered a flight to be turned around to the gate and a flight attendant off the plane because she was served nuts in a bag instead of on a plate.
+The executive, Heather Cho, found herself at the center of a media storm after she ordered that a plane turn back to the gate and that a flight attendant be removed – all because she was served nuts in a bag instead of on a plate in first class.

-Heather Cho, whose Korean name is Cho Hyun-ah, resigned Tuesday from the airline’s catering and in-flight sales business, and its cabin service and hotel business divisions, an airline spokesman said.
+Cho, whose Korean name is Cho Hyun-ah, resigned Tuesday from the airline’s catering and in-flight sales business, and from its cabin service and hotel business divisions, the company said.

-But she is keeping her title as a vice president of the national carrier, he said.
+But the 40-year-old kept her title as a vice president of the national carrier, according to company spokesman.

 South Korean authorities are now investigating the incident, which occurred on a flight due to take off for Incheon International Airport near Seoul.